frrmrc/Portfolio/fingerprint-recognition-system/data/README.md

 **Here you can find a few fingerprint scans you can use to test the my software without downloading the whole dataset.
-I included original, rotated and "currupted" fingerprints.**
+I included original and "currupted" fingerprints.**

 **Have fun!**